An evaluation of current and future child-resistant packaging trends in the pharmaceutical industry

 - How strong collaborations between drug manufacturers and packaging suppliers accelerate advances in child-resistant packaging.

-Free webinar: Why pharma packaging choice matters in protecting children’s lives?
+Free Webinar Now Available On Demand: Why pharma packaging choice matters in protecting children’s lives?

 An evaluation of current and future trends in the pharmaceutical industry